xled/xled-docs/docs/rest_api.rst

 Verify
 ------

 Verify the token retrieved by Login.
+Successful call invalidates previous token, if it existed.

 Since firmware version 1.99.18.